 Thus, under this section, a transfer is fraudulent if it is not made for reasonably equivalent value and the transferor was insolvent or became insolvent as a result of the transfer.
-Transfers that are fraudulent under § 25-6-6(1) are avoidable and recoverable from the initial transferee under §§ 25-6-8(1)(a) and 25-6-9(2), both of which are quoted in section III.A.i. above.
+Transfers that are fraudulent under § 25-6-6(1) are avoidable under § 25-6-8(1)(a) which is quoted in section III.A.i. above.

 As discussed in Part III.B.i. above, which discussion is incorporated herein, it is well-established that false profits paid in a Ponzi scheme can never be value, much less reasonably equivalent value.
-Accordingly, as a matter of law, the False Profits National Note transferred to the Defendant are not for reasonably equivalent value and § 25-6-6(1)(a) is met as a matter of law.
+Accordingly, as a matter of law, the False Profits National Note transferred to Blakeslee are not for reasonably equivalent value and § 25-6-6(1)(a) is met as a matter of law.